-Chlamydia infection in males is an infection of the urethra (the tube that drains urine from the bladder and passes through the penis).
-This type of chlamydia infection is passed from one person to another during sexual contact.
+Chlamydia infection in males is an infection of the urethra.
+The urethra is the tube that drains urine from the bladder.
+It passes through the penis.
+This type of infection is passed from one person to another during sexual contact.

 Chlamydia infection is caused by the bacteria Chlamydia trachomatis.
 Both males and females may have chlamydia without having any symptoms.
 As a result, you may become infected or pass the infection to your partner without knowing it.